stefunk/stefunk.github.io/_posts/2014-12-17-inline-critical-css.markdown

 I recently reviewed the front-end code of a mid size website.
 The goal was trying to get the best performance as possible, according to [Page Speed Insights](https://developers.google.com/speed/pagespeed/insights/).
-I hadn't the full control of the webserver and I cannot install the [mod_pagespeed](https://developers.google.com/speed/pagespeed/module) module, so I had to fix all the suggestion from Page Speed by myself.
+I hadn't the full control of the webserver and I couldn't install the [mod_pagespeed](https://developers.google.com/speed/pagespeed/module) module, so I had to fix all the suggestion from Page Speed by myself.

 Fortunately the code was well written and the only problem I had to face was the **Above the Fold issue**: